 “I’m excited to see what gets added or changed.
 My biggest hope is for a basketball goal and water spouts to be added.
 I think that would benefit student life when it comes to pool days in the summer,” Beatty said.

 The renovations will result in a few structural changes.

 “The new SAC will be 12 feet deep instead of 18 feet and we are taking out the diving well on the side.
 The pool will keep its “L” shape so it is basically the same, just not as deep and no more diving boards.”

-The renovations are expected to be done near the end of the Fall 2022 semester, depending on the supply chain and weather conditions.
+The renovations, which you can click to investigate, are expected to be done near the end of the Fall 2022 semester, depending on the supply chain and weather conditions.
 Just in time for the students to enjoy the SAC during the Spring 2023 semester.